BRITECITY

 Systems Affected

-Municipal systems, city services, potentially resident records
+Municipal systems, city services, permitting and licensing portals, potentially resident records and data submitted by city contractors and vendors

 City Response